hyperledger/besu-docs/MKDOCS-MARKDOWN-GUIDE.md

 As the final documentation is build with [MkDocs], you have to build your docs locally with this tool to ensure the Markdown is correctly understood and displayed.

-To preview Pantheon documentation locally:
+To preview Hyperledger Besu documentation locally:

 - [Install Python 3](https://www.python.org/downloads/)
 - Have PIP3 installed alongside Python 3.